papis/papis/doc/source/configuration.rst

   ~/Documents/papers/.papis.config

-then everytime that you use this library also papis will source this configuration file.
+then every time that you use this library papis will also source this configuration file.

 .. include:: default-settings.rst